NBISweden/workshop-reproducible-research/docs/singularity.md

 ### Installing on Windows

-Installing on Windows may be tricky.
-This requires running Singularity through a Vagrant Box.
-See [instructions here]( https://sylabs.io/guides/3.4/user-guide/installation.html#install-on-windows-or-mac).
+Installing on Windows requires running Singularity through a Vagrant Box, which may be tricky.

-!!! attention
+See [instructions here](
-    If you are using a Linux Bash Shell during the course, you can try to follow the instructions for Linux users.
+https://sylabs.io/guides/3.4/user-guide/installation.html#install-on-windows-or-mac).

 ## The basics